March 24, 2023

 Instead of depositing funds into a bank account, the courtallowed the plaintiff to use the account on the cryptocurrency exchange.
 Since the defendant's lawyers expressed concerns about a possible drop in the value of crypto assets, the plaintiff agreed to submit monthly reports on the state of the cryptocurrency account.

-The court also requested the plaintiff to notify the defendant’s lawyer if the value of the crypto assets drops below $ 13,000.
+The court also required the plaintiff to notify the defendant's attorney if the value of the crypto assets fell below $13,000.

-“I see the need to provide the defendant with timely information about the decline in the value of crypto assets held in collateral,” the judge said.
-“The financial situation is now unstable.”
+“I see the need to provide the defendant with timely information about the fall in the value of crypto assets held as collateral,” — said the judge.
+“The financial situation is currently unstable.”

-Although the use of cryptocurrency assecurity is not the most attractive option for users of crypto assets; the precedent demonstrates the growing importance of the industry in the eyes of governments around the world.
-Recall that recently the Moscow Arbitration Court of Appeal classified cryptocurrencies as “other property”, and last summer the High Court of Great Britain for the first time declared Bitcoin property.
+Although the use of cryptocurrency asprovision — Although not the most attractive option for users of crypto assets, the precedent demonstrates the growing importance of the industry in the eyes of governments around the world.
+Let us recall that recently the Moscow Arbitration Court of Appeal classified cryptocurrencies as “other property,” and last summer the UK High Court for the first time recognized Bitcoin as property.